Edgar Road Elementary

 - If a child is to have someone other than his/her parents pick him/her up at school, please send a note to the school office to inform us of the change.
 Without notification, a child will not be allowed to change his/her daily routine.
 If parents need to get a message to his/her child, they may call the school office and leave a message with the school secretary.
 It will be delivered to the child’s teacher.

-- If at all possible, please call 963-6472, and leave a message or email both the teacher and Mrs. Eckert before 7:30 a.m. the day of your child’s absence.
+- If at all possible, please call 963-6472, and leave a message on the clinic’s answering machine or email both the teacher and Mrs. Eckert before 7:30 a.m. the day of your child’s absence.
 When leaving a message please leave the following information: your name, child’s name, teacher’s name, date, and reason for absence.

 - If we have not been notified of the reason for the child’s absence by 8:30 a.m., we will call the parent, guardian and/or emergency numbers.